comprna/RATTLE/README.md

 We provide below example datasets and rattle commands.
 We make available all input and output files in the folder **toyset**.

-## Human direct RNA sequencing sample dataset
+## Human direct RNA sequencing

-We provide here as an example the analysis of an example direct RNA dataset of 8306 reads to test Rattle in the folder named **toyset**.
-The folder contains the inputs and outputs from all analysis steps.
+We provide here as an example the analysis of a direct RNA sequencing dataset of 8306 reads.
+These are reads from an experiment in heart tissue used in the RATTLE manuscript and is available from the European Nucleotide Archive (ENA) under the umbrella study PRJEB40410 (https://www.ebi.ac.uk/ena/browser/view/PRJEB40410).
+The sample reads used in this example correspond to the subset that mapped to the human chromosome 20 with quality 60 (uniquely mapping reads).
+This input file is available at **./toyset/rna/input/sample.fastq**.
+We describe below the steps to build a reference-free transcriptome with RATTLE from these reads:

 **cluster**
 ```